kaapana/kaapana/docs/source/kaapana_documentation.rst

 browser is sufficient.

-The following sections of this documentation will describe the components in more detail, and present a step-by-step guide how to install the JIP software on your DKTK hardware.
+The following sections of this documentation will describe the components in more detail, and present a step-by-step guide how to install the Kaapana software on your DKTK hardware.

 .. raw:: latex